Long Road Trip Guides

 Suggested stops

-Lunch – It would be good to have early lunch in Belgaum which has good options.
+Lunch – It would be good to have an early lunch in Belgaum which has good options.
 Else, the other decent option will be Delta Eco Huts on the highway before turning to Surla Falls

 Google Map – https://goo.gl/maps/7trxDRViuFQ2